 Every now and then you find a rockstar candidate sitting across from you during an interview.
 You know they’re top notch.
 They’ve provided some really thorough responses during your ‘grilling’ and overall they’re just damn impressive.

-Far too often what happens though, is that the interview ends, pleasantries are exchanged, hands are shaken, the obligatory promises to keep in contact are made, and your awesome candidate walks out the door … quite possibly straight to a meeting with another recruiter – perhaps even your direct competitor.
+Far too often what happens though, is that the interview ends, pleasantries are exchanged, hands are shaken, the obligatory promises to keep in contact are made, and your awesome candidate walks out the door … quite possibly straight to a meeting with one of your competitors.

 If a candidate impresses you that much, you just can’t afford to let them slip away so easily.